 Almost any metal at any hardness can be photomilled.
 Normal thicknesses of between .004″ and .040″ are common, but we are capable of working with thinner or thicker stock.
 The metals that we normally use in photomilling include:

-For more information on Faspro Technologies’ photochemical milling capability, please contact us.
+For more information on Faspro Technologies’ photochemical milling capability, please Contact Us or fill in the form below.